jrnold/qss-tidy/docs/causality.md

 #>  Max.   :60.0   Max.   :40.0   Max.   :60.0   Max.   :60.0
 ```

-First, calcualte the proportion of restraunts by state whose hourly wages were less than the minimum wage in NJ, \$5.05, for `wageBefore` and `wageAfter`:
+First, calculate the proportion of restaurants by state whose hourly wages were less than the minimum wage in NJ, \$5.05, for `wageBefore` and `wageAfter`:

 Since the NJ minimum wage was \$5.05, we'll define a variable with that value.
 Even if you use them only once or twice, it is a good idea to put values like this in variables.